p-g1/Optix-Tech-Test/README.md

 - Testing is not complete but felt enough to demonstrate.
 In practice I would include component level spec files too.
 - I have included the coverage folder in the git ignore, but you can see test coverage on the App.tsx file by running npm run test --coverage.
 There are a couple of branches currently not covered.
+- I'd very much like to remove the focus styling from the grid cells as it is very jarring when interacting with the grid.

 ---